sbes2022-org/sbes2022.github.io/index.md

 The following information must be provided: (i) paper title; (ii) list of authors; (iii) link to the paper; and (iv) a short statement on how the work satisfies the criteria above.

-## Open Science Policies

-The research track of ICSE 2022 is governed by the SBES 2022 Open Science policies.
-In summary, the steering principle is that all research results should be accessible to the public and, if possible, empirical studies should be reproducible.
-In particular, we actively support the adoption of open data and open source principles and encourage all contributing authors to disclose (anonymized and curated) data to increase reproducibility and replicability.
-Note that sharing research data is not mandatory for submission or acceptance.
-However, sharing is expected to be the default, and non-sharing needs to be justified.
-We recognize that reproducibility or replicability is not a goal in qualitative research and that, similar to industrial studies, qualitative studies often face challenges in sharing research data.

-Upon acceptance, authors have the possibility to separately submit their supplementary material to the ICSE 2022 Artifact Evaluation track, for recognition of artifacts that are reusable, available, replicated or reproduced.

-Any questions about the preparation of the paper following the SBES 2022 open science policies can be sent to the Open Science Chair.

 ## Best Paper Award

 Every year, the SBES Steering Committee appoints a committee to award the symposium's best papers.